-Ramucirumab is a recombinant human IgG1 monoclonal antibody that interferes with high affinity with the extracellular domain of VEGFR 2, blocking the binding of its ligands VEGF-A, VEGF-C, and VEGF-D, that play an important role in tumor angiogenesis and tumor growth[47].
-Two phase I trials evaluated ramucirumab in order to define the maximum-tolerated dose with doses ranging from 2 mg/kg per week to 20 mg/kg per 3 wk intravenously and two patients with advanced HCC experienced disease control longer than 6 mo[47-48].
-These results provided the rationale for a phase II study that confirmed the antitumor activity with an acceptable safety profile of ramucirumab 8 mg/kg per 2 wk in first-line HCC[49].
-The phase III REACH trial (ClinicalTrials.gov NCT01140347) evaluated ramucirumab 8 mg/kg per 2 wk vs placebo in 565 patients with advanced HCC as second-line treatment following sorafenib.
+Ramucirumab is a recombinant human IgG1 monoclonal antibody that interferes with the extracellular domain of VEGFR 2 with high affinity, blocking the binding of its ligands VEGF-A, VEGF-C, and VEGF-D that play an important role in tumor angiogenesis and tumor growth[47].
+Two phase I trials evaluated ramucirumab in order to define the maximum-tolerated dose, with doses ranging from 2 mg/kg per week to 20 mg/kg per 3 wk intravenously, and two patients with advanced HCC experienced disease control longer than 6 mo[47-48].
+These results provided the rationale for a phase II study that confirmed the antitumor activity, with an acceptable safety profile of ramucirumab 8 mg/kg per 2 wk in first-line HCC[49].
+The phase III REACH trial (ClinicalTrials.gov NCT01140347) evaluated ramucirumab 8 mg/kg per 2 wk versus placebo in 565 patients with advanced HCC as second-line treatment following sorafenib.
 With a median OS of 9.2 mo in the ramucirumab arm and of 7.6 mo in the placebo arm (HR = 0.87, 95%CI: 0.72–1.05, P = 0.14), this trial did not meet its primary endpoint.
-However, in the prespecified analysis of the subgroup of patients with baseline AFP levels ≥ 400 ng/mL (n = 250), ramucirumab showed a significant survival benefit, with a median OS of 7.8 mo vs 4.2 mo (HR = 0.67, P = 0.006), with a good safety profile.
-In addition, the REACH trial confirmed in the overall study population the negative prognostic role of baseline elevated AFP levels[50].
+However, in the prespecified analysis of the subgroup of patients with baseline AFP levels ≥ 400 ng/mL (n = 250), ramucirumab showed a significant survival benefit, with a median OS of 7.8 mo versus 4.2 mo (HR = 0.67, P = 0.006), with a good safety profile.
+In addition, the REACH trial confirmed the negative prognostic role of baseline elevated AFP levels in the overall study population[50].

-In HCC the AFP value is included in several prognostic scoring systems[51-53] and a concentration > 400 ng/mL has been associated with worse prognosis[50,54].
-Also, increased VEGFR expression and angiogenesis have been demonstrated in patients with HCC and elevated AFP concentration[2,55,56].
+In HCC, the AFP value is included in several prognostic scoring systems[51-53], and a concentration > 400 ng/mL has been associated with a worse prognosis[50,54].
+Also, increased VEGFR expression and angiogenesis have been demonstrated in patients with HCC and elevated AFP concentrations[2,55,56].

 Based on these data and on the results achieved in the REACH trial in patients with high baseline AFP levels, ramucirumab was further tested in the phase III multicenter, randomized, double-blind, placebo-controlled REACH-2 trial (ClinicalTrials.gov NCT02435433)[57].